Eternal Wall

 “Since the RIBA competition ended, I’ve been able to work more closely with Snug on a more detailed brief, and the team has taken the design to the next level.
 I couldn’t be more pleased.”

-Paul Bulkeley is Head Architect for the Eternal Wall of Answered Prayer and is founding director of Snug Architects.
-He says: “It is fitting that both the concept and our eventual success in winning the competition were a personal answer to prayer!
+Paul Bulkeley, founding director of Snug Architects and the one who conceived the design for the Eternal Wall of Answered Prayer says: “It is fitting that the competition winning concept was a personal answer to prayer!
 We are all very excited to see this impressive project another step closer to reality.
 It’s a structure of national significance and we are honoured to have played a part in the vision and the team that brings such a large-scale monument to the heart of the UK.”

-Carl Brookes, Director of Engineering Simulation at Ramboll says: “It is not often that opportunities to work on such ground-breaking architecture occur, and so we are absolutely delighted to be working with Snug and the Eternal Wall team on delivering this national monument.
-To develop the engineering required to make the truly radical and gravity-defying form of the Möbius strip reality will be both challenging and thrilling.
+Carl Brookes, Director of Engineering Simulation at Ramboll, who supported Snug at the Concept Design Stage says: “It is not often that opportunities to work on such ground-breaking architecture occur, and so we are absolutely delighted to be working with Snug and the Eternal Wall team on delivering this national monument.
+To develop the engineering required to make the truly radical and gravity-defying form of the Möbius strip a reality will be both challenging and thrilling.
 Undoubtedly this will be an inspirational, thought-provoking and iconic structure for generations to see and visit.”

-When we had finished creating Eternal Wall we were amazed to discover that the form mapped exactly to the Golden Ratio.
-This astonishing ratio can be found in all of creation from the proportions of your body to the spirals of our galaxy.
+When we had finished designing Eternal Wall we were amazed to discover that the form mapped exactly to the Golden Ratio.
+This astonishing ratio can be found in all of creation from the proportions of your body to the spirals of every galaxy.

 The astonishing thing is we did not design it to do this.
 What is more, the overall height and width when viewed at exactly 90 degrees to the motorway, the primary point from which the monument will be viewed, not only mapped the golden ratio but its dimensions were those that begin with the scale of a human at its centre.

-We were particularly pleased that this mapping was not perfect, we were a few percent out in places.
-Nothing made by human hands is perfect after all...only God is perfect.
+We were particularly pleased that this mapping was not quite perfect, it was a few percent out in places.
+It was a humble reminder that our best efforts are not perfect...only God is perfect.